 Go on a horseback riding route.

-For the young ones, it has an activity-filled leisure park.
-It includes Mountain karts, a scooter circuit, a ball pit, trampolines, adventure circuits, jumping beds, a slack line, rock climbing, a zip line, a magic carpet (conveyor belt that transports the kid up the mountain), and tubing.
+This activity center, or parc lúdic, is open in the winter for kids.
+For the young ones, activities include mountain karts, a scooter circuit, a ball pit, trampolines, adventure circuits, jumping beds, a slack line, rock climbing, a zip line, a magic carpet (conveyor belt that transports the kid up the mountain), and tubing.

 Personally, not all my kids like to do all these activities.
-So they can at least find a few things they’d love to do!
+So your child is surely to find at least a few things they’d love to do!

 Visit the historic bridges.

-Vall de Nuria is not just a beautiful place, it’s also an ancient sanctuary dating back to th Roman times.
-There are four very important bridges in Vall de Nuria with historical significance.
+Vall de Núria is not just a beautiful place, it’s also an ancient sanctuary dating back to Roman times.
+There are four very important bridges in Vall de Núria with historical significance.
 They date all the way back to Roman times!
 They are the Saint Gil bridge, St. Ignatius bridge, Mulleres bridge, and the Eina torrent bridge.
 Each bridge also has photos and a riddle that you can solve as a family.
 See the riddles here: https://www.valldenuria.cat/en/ruta-ponts-historics/

 Vall de Núria is a winter wonderland of activities for all ages.
 From skiing to sledding, there are plenty of opportunities for both adults and children to enjoy the snow-covered scenery of Catalonia’s highest mountain.

 Certified divers over the age of 18 can try ice scuba diving.
 You’ll have all the necessary safety equipment to explore the frosty underwater landscape.